craftablescience/oracle-turret-bot/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

-Instigators of these icidents may have their access to the Oracle Turret bot terminated.
+Instigators of these incidents may have their access to the bot terminated at the discretion of community leaders.

 ### Attribution